-We’ll be honest: we didn’t want to let this little secret slip right away.
-When Bali’s borders first closed back in April 2020 (only residents and KITAS holders could enter), the beaches were empty, the waterfalls returned to their most natural states, and that pesky Canggu traffic was a thing of the past.
+When Bali’s borders closed back in April 2020 (only residents and KITAS holders could enter), the beaches were empty, the waterfalls returned to their most natural states, and that pesky Canggu traffic was a thing of the past.
 We’ll be honest: it was pure Bali bliss.

 But then reality kicked in.
-For over a year now, Bali’s business owners have struggled beyond belief.
-Local families haven’t been able to feed their own children, and rural villages are bursting at the seams, with thousands of workers returning home after losing their jobs in the tourism industry.
-It’s glaringly obvious that Bali needs its visitors back.
+Bali’s business owners began struggling beyond belief.
+Local families were unable to feed their own children, and rural villages were bursting at the seams after thousands of workers returned home from losing their jobs in the tourism industry.
+It became glaringly obvious that Bali needed its visitors back.

-SINGLE ENTRY B211 VISIT e-VISA TO BALI: ALL YOU NEED TO KNOW
+SINGLE ENTRY B211 TOURISM e-VISA: ALL YOU NEED TO KNOW

-Whether you want to simply wait out the pandemic in beautiful Bali, or you returned to your home country last year but need to get back to the island, almost anyone is eligible to apply for the Single Entry B211 Visit e-Visa, providing you meet all the visa requirements.
-It is currently the best possible option for non-residents and foreigners to enter Indonesia and stay in Bali for an extended period of time, or for tourists of any nationality who are not eligible for the Visa On Arrival.
+Whether you want to holiday in beautiful Bali, or you’re an expat returning to Indonesia for a longer stay, anyone is eligible to apply for the Single Entry B211 Tourism e-Visa.
+It is currently the best option for non-residents and tourists to enter Indonesia and stay for an extended period of time, or for tourists of any nationality who are not eligible for the Visa On Arrival.

-HOW TO APPLY FOR THE SINGLE ENTRY B211 VISIT E-VISA
+HOW TO APPLY FOR THE SINGLE ENTRY B211 TOURISM E-VISA

 Single Entry B211 e-Visa applications can be submitted online by a visa agent (send us a DM on Instagram for our recommendations), which means you do not have to visit the Indonesian embassy in your home country, nor when you arrive in Indonesia.
 There are, however, some required documents in order to apply:

 - You’ll need to supply a scanned copy of your passport.